awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_start_replication_until.md

 The master user must run the `mysql.rds_start_replication_until` procedure\.

 You can use this procedure with delayed replication for disaster recovery\.
 If you have delayed replication configured, you can use this procedure to roll forward changes to a delayed read replica to the time just before a disaster\.
-After this procedure stops replication, you can promote the read replica to be the new master DB instance by using the instructions in [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.
+After this procedure stops replication, you can promote the read replica to be the new primary DB instance by using the instructions in [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 You can configure delayed replication using the following stored procedures:
 + [mysql\.rds\_set\_configuration](mysql_rds_set_configuration.md)
 + [mysql\.rds\_set\_external\_master\_with\_delay](mysql_rds_set_external_master_with_delay.md)
 + [mysql\.rds\_set\_source\_delay](mysql_rds_set_source_delay.md)

-The file name specified for the `replication_log_file` parameter must match the master binlog file name\.
+The file name specified for the `replication_log_file` parameter must match the source database instance binlog file name\.

 When the `replication_stop_point ` parameter specifies a stop location that is in the past, replication is stopped immediately\.